Data.gov

-Data.gov is a U.S. Government website launched in late May 2009 by the Federal Chief Information Officer (CIO) of the United States, Vivek Kundra.
-Data.gov aims to improve public access to high value, machine readable datasets generated by the Executive Branch of the Federal Government.
-The site is a repository for Federal, state, local, and tribal government information made available to the public.
+Data.gov is a U.S. government website launched in late May 2009 by the federal chief information officer of the United States, Vivek Kundra.
+Data.gov aims to improve public access to high value, machine-readable datasets generated by the Executive Branch of the federal government.
+The site is a repository for federal, state, local, and tribal government information made available to the public.

 History and background

-On March 5, 2009, shortly after his appointment as the first Federal Chief Information Officer, Vivek Kundra announced the creation of Data.gov.
+On March 5, 2009, shortly after his appointment as the first federal chief information officer, Vivek Kundra announced the creation of Data.gov.
 The website is managed and hosted by the U.S. General Services Administration, Technology Transformation Services.

 The site introduced the philosophy of digital open data to the U.S. Federal government, an approach which according to the book Democratizing Data will have benefits for states including "rebuilding confidence in government and business".

 Data.gov has grown from 47 datasets at launch to over 370,000 datasets.
 Jeanne Holm, Chief Knowledge Architect for the National Aeronautics and Space Administration (NASA), was the Evangelist and knowledge architect for Data.gov, James Hendler, an artificial intelligence researcher at Rensselaer Polytechnic Institute, was at the time named the "Internet Web Expert" and tasked with helping Data.gov exploit advanced Web technologies.

-Data.gov was one of the first efforts to create an open data ecosystem -- using data as the basis for connecting government agencies, researchers, businesses, and civil society.
+Data.gov was one of the first efforts to create an open data ecosystem—using data as the basis for connecting government agencies, researchers, businesses, and civil society.
 Communities of practice were created around key topics such as climate, providing a way for researchers to ask for data and to coordinate work across government agencies.
 By the end of 2010, most Federal agencies had published data on Data.gov.
 In November 2010, the Data.gov team hosted the first International Open Government Data Conference with 10 nations participating to expand the principles of open data.
 This conference grew to become the International Open Data Conference.